youngpark1516/graph-learning-benchmarks/README.md

 - **requirements.txt**
   - Lists the Python dependencies required to run the scripts in this directory.

+- **mpnn.py**
+  - Implements a GIN-style MPNN baseline using PyTorch Geometric.
+  - Loads synthetic AutoGraph task files, rebuilds each graph, and trains a message-passing model for regression or classification.

 ## Usage

 1. **Install dependencies**